lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 in detail which software projects are involved in the build, which version of each should be used, and many other aspects of the build process.

 The build file is written in a JSON format.
-The file is parsed by using the Typesafe `config library <http://github.com/typesafehub/config>`_, therefore the syntax of the file can be simplified by using the conventions of that library.
+The file is parsed by using the Typesafe config library, therefore the syntax of the file can be simplified by using the conventions of that library: double quotes and commas may be omitted, variable substitution is available, and other facilities are available.
+Please refer to the `config library <http://github.com/typesafehub/config>`_ guide for further details.
 The order of items in the configuration file is never relevant, unless explicitly mentioned in the documentation.

 The top level of the configuration file is: